Summary

 }

 Structured error messages.
-When a tool fails, return a structured error message that the model can understand and act on — not a stack trace:
+When a tool fails, return a structured error message that the model can understand and act on, rather than a stack trace:

 # Bad: raises exception that crashes the loop